Nikhilesh796/SmartTaskManager-Java/README.md

 ## 🚀 Unique Highlights

-- Designed for **students and beginners** to learn Java GUI projects easily.
 - **No external libraries** required — 100% pure Java.
-- Great starting point to expand into larger apps like To-Do Apps, Reminders, or Calendar Managers.
 - Fully customizable — you can add Search, Sort, Notifications easily!
-- Perfect for mini-projects, internships, or portfolio building.

 ---